InterNetX/php-domainrobot-sdk-laravel/README.md

 ## Preamble

-This is an example implementation of the PHP-Domainrobot-SDk by [InterNetX GmbH](https://interentx.com).
+This is an example implementation of the PHP-Domainrobot-SDK by [InterNetX GmbH](https://interentx.com).

 Find the documentation to the API and the SDK here: